 - demonstrate the capacity to sustain themselves.

-All projects should also demonstrate the potential to attract a broad, general, nonspecialist audience, either online or in person at venues such as museums, libraries or other cultural institutions.
+All projects should demonstrate the potential to attract a broad, general, nonspecialist audience, either online or in person at venues such as museums, libraries, or other cultural institutions.
 Applicants may also choose to identify particular communities and groups, including students, to whom a project may have particular appeal.